PawelKozy/mcp-breach-to-fix-labs/08-command-injection-in-mcp-cli-wrappers/README.md

 ## Defensive Takeaways

+**Why This Pattern is Widespread:** Many MCP servers act as bridges to existing CLI tools (git, kubectl, docker, terraform, etc.).
+Developers often reach for `shell=True` because it's convenient for string interpolation, not realizing it creates a Remote Code Execution vector.
+The fact that both Git and Kubernetes MCP servers independently made this mistake shows how easy it is to get wrong.

 1. **Never use shell=True with user input** - The vulnerable server uses `subprocess.run(command, shell=True)` which invokes a shell interpreter.
 Always use argument lists: `subprocess.run(["git", "init", ...], shell=False)`.
 This is the PRIMARY defense against command injection.

 2. **Validate input format strictly** - Use allowlists (regex patterns) instead of blocklists.
 The secure version only allows `[A-Za-z0-9_-]+` which eliminates both shell metacharacters AND path traversal attempts.